HM Care Clinic

 Pneumococcal Vaccines

-These vaccines protect against pneumococcal bacteria, which can cause pneumonia, meningitis, and bloodstream infections.
+These vaccines address pneumococcal bacteria, which can cause pneumonia, meningitis, and bloodstream infections.
 Adults 65 and older, and certain younger adults with specific health conditions, may benefit from one or more pneumococcal vaccines.
 Chronic disease management plans often include these immunizations as a standard component.

 RSV Vaccine

 Respiratory Syncytial Virus (RSV) is now vaccine-preventable for adults 60 and older.
 RSV can be particularly severe in older adults or those with chronic lung or heart conditions.
-This is a newer addition to the adult immunization landscape and worth discussing at your next primary care visit in Orange County.
+This is a newer addition to the adult immunization landscape and worth discussing at a primary care visit in Orange County.

 Hepatitis B Vaccine

-Adults who were not vaccinated against Hepatitis B as children, or who fall into certain risk categories, are encouraged to complete this vaccine series.
-It protects the liver against a potentially life-threatening viral infection and is now recommended broadly for adults up to age 59, and on a shared-decision basis for those 60 and older.
+Adults who were not vaccinated against Hepatitis B as children, or who fall into certain risk categories, are encouraged to discuss completing this vaccine series.
+It helps protect the liver against a potentially life-threatening viral infection and is now recommended broadly for adults up to age 59, and on a shared-decision basis for those 60 and older.

-What to Consider Based on Your Personal Health History
+What to Consider Based on Personal Health History

 No two adults have the same immunization needs.
-Several factors shape which vaccines make the most sense for you:
+Several factors shape which vaccines are appropriate for a given patient:

 This is exactly the kind of personalized review that happens during a comprehensive annual physical with a board-certified provider.